sa-tre/satre-specification/docs/source/evaluations/alan_turing_institute.md

     - Mapping of usernames to named individuals are kept in Microsoft Entra.
     - Other user documentation such as training records is associated to their name (not their username).
     ##### Potential Improvements
-    - We are planning to develop a more comprehensive system for user records tracking.
+    - Develop a more comprehensive system for user records tracking.
 * - **Summary**
   - **?**
   - **Explanation**